ungleich/cdist/cdist/conf/type/__apt_source/man.rst

 DESCRIPTION
 -----------
 This cdist type allows you to manage apt sources.
+It invokes index update internally when needed so call of index updating type is not needed.

 REQUIRED PARAMETERS